radview/webload-documentation/docs/recorder/configuring_recorder_options.md

 > **Note:** Using a random string parameter in a script does not provide unique values.
-If you need unique values, or special formatting of the string, create a data file with unique values and use File parameterization (see [*Defining a Data File* ](#_bookmark195)on page [218](#_bookmark195)).
+If you need unique values, or special formatting of the string, create a data file with unique values and use File parameterization (see [*Defining a Data File* ](#_bookmark195)).

 ### Inserting User-Defined Parameters in a Script
 WebLOAD Recorder enables you to edit parameters having static values and replace the static values with a call to a set of specified values.
 During runtime, the script runs the parameter using values from the set.

-The first step is to use the Parameterization Manager to define the set of values (see [*Configuring the Parameterization Manager* ](#_bookmark189)on page [213](#_bookmark189)*)*.
+The first step is to use the Parameterization Manager to define the set of values (see [*Configuring the Parameterization Manager* ](#_bookmark189)*)*.
 The set of values is a type of parameter (Number parameter, String parameter, Date/Time parameter or Data File parameter).
 The second step, described in this section, is to replace a static value in the script with a call to the defined parameter.

 **To insert a user-defined parameter in a script:**